neural-data-science/NESC_3505/syllabus.md

 This course employs a hybrid online/in-person format.
 The course consists of the following components:
 - [Freely-accessible online **textbook**](https://neuraldatascience.io/)
 - Asynchronous **online lessons** that follow the textbook, along with files you can download to code along with the lessons
 - Weekly **in-person lab** sessions.
 Attendance is expected.
-In some labs the instructor and/or TA will review material, such as introducing an assignment and discussion approaches to completing it.
+In some labs the instructor and/or TA will review material, such as introducing an assignment and discuss approaches to completing it.
 Some labs will be open work time where the instructor and TA are available for consultation.

 ## Online Lectures and Tutorials
 This course employs a “flipped classroom” model.
-The primary course matierial is the [online textbook](https://neuraldatascience.io/), and video walkthroughs of the lessons in the textbook on the course [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp).
-These largely involve writing code. **This course requires that you put in significant hours per week outside of class: you should budget 8 h/week for work on the course, including the 2 h/week lab time.**
+The primary course material is the [online textbook](https://neuraldatascience.io/), with video walkthroughs of the textbook lessons on the course [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp).
+These largely involve writing code. **This course requires that you put in significant hours per week outside of class: you should budget 8 h/week for coursework, including the 2 h/week lab time.**

 ## Labs
 Weekly lab sessions are held in-person and will be used for tutorial by the teaching team, and open office hours/consultation/work time.
-Participation in these is optional but recommended.

 ## Getting Help
-One of the course learning objectives is "Extend your skills using online resources", and the course is based on the learning theory of [connectivism](https://neuraldatascience.io/1/connectivism.html).
+One of the course learning objectives is to "Extend your skills using online resources", and the course is based on the learning theory of [connectivism](https://neuraldatascience.io/1/connectivism.html).
 You are encouraged and supported in taking a *lifelong learning* approach to solving problems in this course.
-Many of the evaluations expect you to engage in this; you will not find all the answers in the textbook.
+Many of the evaluations expect you to engage in this; by design, you will not find all the answers in the textbook.

 That said, learning can sometimes go a lot faster when you ask questions.
 We encourage you to ask questions of your peers in the class, and of the teaching team — in that order.
 Peer teaching is built into the class through collaboration tools, demos, and team projects.
 This is the way real, functional teams operate — supporting each other to achieve more.

 The course Brightspace site is where you should direct all your questions (after making your own attempts to research and solve your problem).
 This can include posting questions in the messaging forums, or joining live check-ins to ask questions.

 There are no formal instructor or TA office hours for this course.
-If you wish to speak with the instructor or TA, just contact them and ask to schedule a meeting and we will set something up at a mutually-agreeable time.
+If you wish to speak with the instructor or TA, just contact them in a timely manner (note that rapid replies cannot be guaranteed) and ask to schedule a meeting and we will set something up at a mutually-agreeable time.

 # Course Materials
-All necessary materials (including the textbook) will be provided online. **You must have access to a computer** running a recent version of the Mac, Windows, or Linux operating systems.
+All necessary materials (including the textbook) will be provided online. **You must have access to a computer** running a recent version of a Mac, Windows, or Linux operating system.
 It may be possible to complete this course, including programming assignments, using an iPad, Android device, or Chromebook, but this has not been verified.
 It is not a good idea to expect to be able to complete the course using only a mobile device (phone or tablet).

 **You must also have access to internet service** of sufficient quality to stream videos and maintain a live connection to remote servers.
 If you are unable to access the internet at home, you can use the internet at Dalhousie, or at a public library or other public space.
 If you are unable to access the internet at all, please contact the instructor to discuss options.

 Beyond these basic requirements, this course emphasizes (and will teach you about) openly accessible resources including the software that runs the course, open access to the course materials, and the use of external resources that are available for free.
-No textbook is required.
+No physical textbook is required.
 This course will rely on [Open Educational Resources](https://neuraldatascience.io/1/oer_this_course.html) — materials that are freely accessible and openly licensed — including online tutorials, videos, and books.
 A wide variety of educational materials (free and paid) for data science are available, and this course teaches an approach to lifelong learning and exploration by which you will be able to find and critically evaluate the information necessary to perform desired tasks.

 # Assessment and Evaluation
 Your final grade will be based on a combination of [*formative assessments*](https://neuraldatascience.io/1/assessment_evaluation.html) (self and peer evaluations) and [*summative evaluations*](https://neuraldatascience.io/1/assessment_evaluation.html) (presentations, assignments, projects).
 Each component is described below, followed by a table showing the number and point weighting of each.

 The items you're graded on are divided into two categories:
 - **Formative assessments** are designed to support you in improving your performance in the class (they help "form" you), through self-assessment, peer assessment, and instructor feedback.
-These are designed to require little time to complete.
+These are designed to require very little time to complete.
 They contribute a small proportion of your grade, but they are all graded as pass/fail, so you get the full XP for completing them (as long as you complete them correctly, according to the instructions).
 Collectively they can make a significant difference in your grade.
 - **Summative evaluations** comprise the majority of your final grade.
 These are meant to *summarize* your learning.
-All summative evaluations are graded.
+All summative evaluations are graded by the teaching team.

-Due dates for all assessment and evaluation components will be posted on the course LMS.
+Due dates for all assessment and evaluation components will be posted on the course Brightspace area.

 ## Formative Assessments